AI Freelancer Tax Guide 2026: ChatGPT, Claude, Cursor & Prompt Engineering

 Can I deduct a Twitter/X premium subscription if I post about AI for marketing?
 Yes, if your X account is genuinely a business account driving leads.
 Document this — screenshots of business inquiries via DM, leads logged from X traffic.

-What if a client pays me in crypto for AI work?
+What if a client pays me in non-cash assets for AI work?
 Treat as income at fair market value the day received.
-If you hold the crypto and it appreciates, that's a separate capital gain when sold.
-See freelancer crypto tax guide.
+If you hold the asset and it appreciates, that's a separate capital gain when sold.
+Report on Schedule C at FMV; track basis for the later disposition on Schedule D / Form 8949.

 Can I write off a CES, NeurIPS, or AI Engineer Summit ticket?
 Yes — conference tickets, travel, lodging (50% on meals) for business education in your field.
 Keep the receipt and the conference agenda.